 A further source of German law that is especially relevant for insurance disputes is the German Code of Civil Procedure (ZPO).
 It sets out the general rules for litigation proceedings and is also applicable to insurance disputes as far as no specific rules are set out in the VVG.

-Another specific aspect of insurance disputes concerns direct claims of third parties against the insurer.
-This issue typically arises in relation to liability insurances that cover damage claims made by third parties against the policyholder.
+Another specific aspect of insurance disputes concerns direct claims by third parties against the insurer.
+This issue typically arises in relation to liability insurance that covers damage claims made by third parties against the policyholder.
 In general, a third party cannot make direct claims under the insurance contract against the insurer of the damaging party.
-Therefore, the third party may only enforce its damage claim against the policyholder (a 'liability claim') who may then raise a claim against his or her insurer (a 'coverage claim').
+Therefore, the third party may only enforce its damage claim against the policyholder (a liability claim), who may then raise a claim against his or her insurer (a coverage claim).
 However, there are exceptions to this rule.
-One is set out in Section 115 VVG, which provides a direct claim of the third party against the insurer if: (1) third-party vehicle insurance is concerned; (2) the policyholder has become insolvent; or (3) the policyholder's whereabouts are unknown.
-If one of these requirements is fulfilled, the third party may directly claim payment from the insurer and initiate court proceedings against it without having to proceed against the policyholder first.
+One is set out in Section 115 of the VVG, which provides for a direct claim by the third party against the insurer if: (1) third-party vehicle insurance is concerned; (2) the policyholder has become insolvent; or (3) the policyholder's whereabouts are unknown.
+If one of these requirements is fulfilled, the third party may claim payment directly from the insurer and initiate court proceedings against it without having to proceed against the policyholder first.

 The ZPO also stipulates the place of jurisdiction for litigation proceedings regarding claims in connection with the insurance contract.
-Optional places of jurisdiction are the place of the insurer's registered seat, the place of performance of the contract or the place of the insurer's branch office.
-In general, all these venues favour the insurer.
-With the introduction of Section 215 VVG in 2008, the legislator established a new place of jurisdiction that favours the insured person.
+Optional places of jurisdiction are the place of the insurer's registered seat,20 the place of performance of the contract21 or the place of the insurer's branch office.22 In general, all these venues favour the insurer.
+With the introduction of Section 215 into the VVG in 2008, the legislature established a new place of jurisdiction that favours the insured person.
 The policyholder can now also choose to proceed against the insurer at the court in whose district he or she has his or her place of residence.
 For actions brought against the policyholder, only this court shall have jurisdiction.
-The parties can only deviate from this place of jurisdiction to the detriment of the policyholder after the dispute has arisen or if the policyholder moves his or her domicile to a different country after signing the contract or if his or her domicile is unknown at the time the action is filed.
-The purpose of this change was to guarantee the policyholder access to a court near his or her domicile.
-This was supposed to compensate for the subject-specific and economic advantages of the insurer.
+The parties can only deviate from this place of jurisdiction to the detriment of the policyholder after the dispute has arisen or if the policyholder moves his or her domicile to a different country after signing the contract or if his or her domicile is unknown at the time the action is filed.23 The purpose of this change was to guarantee the policyholder access to a court near his or her domicile.24 This was supposed to compensate for the subject-specific and economic advantages of the insurer.

 ii Insurance regulation